wjzhengsh/blockchain/develop.md

 ## Before you begin

-Before you begin, ensure you have [installed the {{site.data.keyword.blockchainfull_notm}}: Develop development tools](./develop_install.html).
+Ensure that you have installed the [{{site.data.keyword.blockchainfull_notm}}: Develop development tools](./develop_install.html).

 ## Step One: Creating the business network structure

 A key concept for developing {{site.data.keyword.blockchain}} solutions is the **business network definition (BND)**.
-The BND defines the data model, transaction logic and access control rules for your blockchain solution.
+The BND defines the data model, transaction logic, and access control rules for your blockchain solution.
 To create a BND,  you need to create a suitable project structure on disk.

 The easiest way to get started is to use the Yeoman generator to create a skeleton business network.
 The Yeoman generator creates a directory that contains all of the components of a business network, which can be modified for your specific use-case.